amitsaz/Chat-backend/README.md

  To get the project up and running:

 1. Install Docker https://docs.docker.com/engine/installation/
-2. In a terminal, go to the directory challenge-eng-base-master
+2. In a terminal, go to the directory chatAPI
 3. docker-compose.yml file is configured to run Java backend project.
 4. To start, run the following:
 1. docker-compose up backend